mijohnson99/flatforth/README.md

 ### Resources:

-For a list of words paraforth currently offers, invoke `words` (defined in [src/repl.fth](src/repl.fth)).
+For a list of words paraforth currently offers, load the interactive file list and invoke `words` (defined in [src/repl.fth](src/repl.fth)).

 To learn the system in detail, review [src/core.asm](src/core.asm) before proceeding through the files listed in [interactive.lst](interactive.lst).
 All source code comments in this project assume familiarity with programming in Forth, as well as typical Forth implementation techniques.

-Note that the assembler source code, [src/asm.fth](src/asm.fth), contains no documentation because support for comments is not introduced until the beginning of [src/prims.fth](src/prims.fth).
-However, it can be safely skipped if understanding of the included x86-64 assembler is not desired.

 Recommended background resources:
   * Starting Forth - [Link to site with PDF and online version](https://www.forth.com/starting-forth/)